IDLabMedia/image-lens-reproject/README.md

 lens.
-The process is unprojects every pixel coordinate back to the light ray in spherical coordinates -- with the origin set to the center of projection -- after which it projects the light ray back onto the sensor using the new lens paramaters.
+The process is unprojects every pixel coordinate back to the light ray in spherical coordinates -- with the origin set to the center of projection -- after which it projects the light ray back onto the sensor using the new lens parameters.
 A variety of lenses is supported:

  - Rectilinear (The default perspective projection lenses).
  - Equisolid (Fisheye)